Project-HAMi/HAMi-core/README.md

 # 1. DELETE the cache file FIRST (important when changing limits!)
 rm -f ${SLURM_TMPDIR}/cudevshr.cache*

-# 2. Set your memory limit
+# 2. Set your memory limit (for testing - in production, limits come from config file)
 export CUDA_DEVICE_MEMORY_LIMIT=16g

 # 3. Load the library (adjust path to your installation)